SandeepRam31/Crack-vs-No-Crack-Dataset/README.md

 ### How to use this
 * Run "pip install -r requirements.txt"
 * Go inside code files and open gradcam.py
-* Uncomment one of the 3 lines at the bottom of the file to predict on image, get highlights or predict on directory
+* Uncomment one of the 4 lines at the bottom of the file to predict on image, get highlights, predict on directory or get the area that has been cracked

 ### Summary
 I have used a convolutional neural network to classify between crack and no crack images.
 The model has 5000+ parameters, hence trains really fast.